rainydio/wallet23/README.md

 }>c
 ```

-Additional nonce constant can be tweaked to choose preferred address (containing only alphanumeric characters).
+Additional nonce constant can be tweaked to choose preferred address (e.g. containing only alphanumeric characters).
 Similarly to subwallet_id used by standard wallet, nonce also allows to operate two wallets with same set of keys.
-But nonce isn't included into external message.
+But unlike subwallet_id, nonce isn't included into external message.

 ### Signing contract address

 Instead hash that is signed is required to include contract address.
-This is to ensure that message cannot be replayed from or to a different contract (or same contract in different workchain) that is using same public key and similar payload structure.
+So external message cannot be replayed from or to a different contract (or same contract in different workchain) that is using same public key and similar payload structure.

 ### Valid until